microPaul/ATtiny412-Sleeping-Lighthouse/README.md

 The purpose of this project is to simulate the light output of a lighthouse (based loosely on the lighting pattern of the Point No Point Lighthouse on Puget Sound) that produces a group of three flashes followed by an off period of several seconds.
 Basically, this program is an alterntaive blink sketch, except that when the LED is off the MCU will be in the POWER DOWN sleep state, drawing typically less than 1 microampere from the battery.

-This code was written for the Arduino IDE using Spence Konde's megaTinyCore ( https://github.com/SpenceKonde/megaTinyCore ) and pyupdi style programming with a USB-serial adapter and 4.7K resistor.
+This code was written for the Arduino IDE using Spence Konde's megaTinyCore ( https://github.com/SpenceKonde/megaTinyCore ) and SerialUPDI style programming with a USB-serial adapter and parallel combination of a 4.7K resistor and a Schottky diode (cathode toward USB-Serial TX output).

 ## Method